rakshapatil03/Smart-Goal-Planner-AI/README.md

 - 🔐 API key is securely managed using `.env`

   ## 📁 Project Structure

-app.py – Flask backend with Gemini integration
+  ├── app.py               # Flask backend with Gemini integration

-.env – Stores your Gemini API key securely (should not be uploaded)
+├── .env                 # Stores your Gemini API key securely (should not be uploaded)

-requirements.txt – List of Python dependencies
+├── requirements.txt     # List of Python dependencies

-.gitignore – Prevents sensitive or unnecessary files (like .env) from being pushed to GitHub

-🗂️ Folders:

-templates/
+├── .gitignore           # Prevents uploading sensitive/unnecessary files like .env
+│
+├── templates/           # HTML templates folder

-index.html – Homepage with task & time input
+│   ├── index.html       # Homepage with task & time input

-result.html – Displays the AI-generated plan
+│   └── result.html      # Displays the AI-generated plan

-static/
+│
+├── static/              # CSS, JS, and other static assets

-style.css – Aesthetic and clean styling for the web pages
+    └── style.css        # Aesthetic and clean styling for the web pages

 ---

 ## ⚙️ Setup Instructions